enyojs/ares-project/README.md

 ### Setup

-For Ares to run, it simply expects the enyo and lib folders (including onyx, layout, and extra) from the 2.0b4 SDK or latest from Github to be present next to ares-project, as follows:
+For Ares to run, it expects the enyo and lib folders (including onyx, layout, and extra) from the 2.0b5 SDK or latest from Github to be present next to ares-project, as follows:

 		* ares-project		git@github.com:enyojs/ares-project.git
 		* enyo				git@github.com:enyojs/enyo.git